1. Famous Wines of Argentina: Malbec, Bonarda and Torrontés

 Hey wino, you are in luck – Argentina has answered all your wine prayers.
 Argentina is the 5th largest wine producer in the world, making an impressive amount of quality wines that are also remarkable inexpensive.
 With so many Argentinean wines on the market, it’s important to know exactly what to drink:

 - Malbec: We’ll let you in on a little Buenos Aires secret: when in doubt, order a Malbec.
 Argentina is most internationally known for its malbec, a wine variety that can vary in flavor, but most known for its dark purple red color, strong fruity flavors, and ample amount of tannins.
 Pairing Malbec with food is an easy task, as it generally makes the perfect companion to a traditional Argentine steak dinner.
 The majority of wines produced in Argentina are Malbec from Mendoza.
 Start out by trying bottles from some of the best wineries in Argentina: Catena Zapata, Norton DOC, Achaval Ferrer, and Luigi Bosca.
-For serious wine aficionados, get your wine knowledge on with a wine tasting in Buenos Aires.
+For the curious, get your wine knowledge on with a wine tasting in Buenos Aires that covers all the main bases and basics.

 - Torrontés: Many wine experts say that the torrontés will be the next wine to take the world by storm.
 Torrontés comes from white grapes mostly from the northern Salta region, La Rioja, San Juan, and Mendoza wine country.
 Torrontés is known as a quite deceiving white wine since it smells very floral and quite sweet, but when you take a sip, it can be dry and acidic.
 Pop your Torrontés cherry by trying: Crios by Susana Balbo or Laborum by El Porvenir.